Don't understand all the tender process jargon?

 Potential Bidder – a single entity/business/operating organisation/person that has applied to participate in the procurement exercise.

-Contract Notice – the notice published in the Official Journal of the European Union (OJEU) or UK Contracts Finder i.e. the advertisement of the procurement opportunity to the supplier market.
+Contract Notice – the notice published on Find a Tender or Contracts Finder i.e. the advertisement of the procurement opportunity to the supplier market.

 Contracting Authority – means the State, regional or local authority, body governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law that will effectively be the buying organisation offering the contract.